Wenbintum/WWL-GPR/source/README.md

 you are referred to our paper for detailed explanation of the tasks and their setting.

 4. we provide a tutorial about how to construct SOAP descriptor to represent local geometry (which is one of the important ingredients of WWL-GPR model)

+5. we also provide a code snippet to generate work function and d band moments.
+These are basically postprocessing step of the output files.
+Given different DFT code and version, they can differ a lot.
+People should test and adapt it into their case study.